jillesvangurp/jsonj/README.md

 # JsonJ at Inbot

 I developed JsonJ on the side while I still was in Nokia as an ideal way to handle json.
 Once I left Nokia, I started using it for my own projects, including my startup Localstream.
-When Localstream was acquired by Linko, now [Inbot](http://inbot.io), I started using it inside the Inbot backend where it now is the only way we deal with json.
+When Localstream was acquired by [Inbot](http://inbot.io), I started using it inside the Inbot backend where it now is the only way we deal with json.
 All our API requests are parsed using jsonj, all our internal communication with Elasticsearch uses jsonj, and all manipulating and picking apart of this json is done using jsonj.
 We typically have millions of json objects cached in memory.

 Since we also do Javascript, we wanted to get some of the same convenience provided in jsonj there as well; so we created [jsonjs](https://github.com/Inbot/jsonjs).
 Jsonjs is a thin wrapper around javascript objects that provides a similar API to the JsonObject class in jsonj.

-# Features
+## Design overview and API

 The purpose of the JsonJ framework is to allow you to write code that manipulates json data structures that has a low amount of verbosity compared to other frameworks.

 The JsonJ API has been finetuned over several years of using it for real work.
 I have done my best to eliminate the need for any code that feels like it is overly repetitive or verbose (aka the *DRY principle*).
 Any time I write code using JsonJ that feels like I'm repeating myself, I fix it.

 I regard this as the key selling point of the library.
 When manipulating and creating json structures programmatically, it is important that you don't have to jump through hoops to extract elements, iterate over things, etc. To facilitate this, the framework provides a large amount of convenient methods that help *prevent verbosity* in the form of unnecessary class casts, null checks, type conversions, generic types, etc. No other Json framework for Java comes close to the level of usability of this framework when it comes to this.
 Most leave you to either develop your own classes or with the bare bones API of the Java collections framework.

-## Design overview and API

 JsonJ provides a few easy to understand classes that extend Java’s Collections framework.
 Extending the Collections framework means using a familiar, and powerful API that most Java coders already know how to use.
 The following classes are provided: